OpenBMB/XAgent/README.md

 cd ToolServer
 bash build_all.sh && docker-compose up
 ```
-Refer [here](ToolServer/README.md) for the detailed information about our ToolServer.
+Refer [here](ToolServer/README.md) for detailed information about our ToolServer.

 ## 🎮 Setup and Run XAgent
 After setting up ToolServer, you can start to run XAgent.